Bloating is one of the most common symptoms we hear from our female clients, especially for women with PMS or going through perimenopause and beyond.

 - Clean up your diet – eat whole real foods, avoid processed foods and vegetable oils and make sure you're piling on the veggies

-- Include gut friendly foods – such as ginger, dandelion, fennel, mint and parsley
+- Include gut friendly foods – such as ginger, dandelion, fennel, mint and parsley.
+And fermented foods like Kefir and Kombucha – full of natural probiotics that can help keep your microbial balance in check

 - Stay hydrated!
 Make sure you fill up a jug of water for the day and keep drinking.
 You can flavour your water with lemon, cucumber, berries or other fruits or herbs